 - "Your shoes are made of plastic.
 Here's why," by National Geographic

-A few shoe brands are going further than just using recycled materials in their shoes.
-They will also take your old shoes back to be recycled.
+The most sustainable shoe brands go further than just using recycled materials in their shoes.
+They also take your old shoes back to be recycled into new products, A few examples of shoe brands that make shoes that stay in the loop include Nike, Nothing New Shoes, and Thousand Fell.

 Nike Shoes